 Some people never let go of the past, defining themselves purely to past events.

-Step 2) You finally figure out whats happened (so you think).
-You release in a series of steps to simplify your life, each letting go gives a momentary sensation that you finally found your answer.
+Step 2) You finally figure out what happened (so you think).
+You release in a series of steps to simplify your life; each release feeling like you finally found your answer.
 But then a person falls back to depression within a few months after realizing that the same old feelings are coming back.

-This really means most people misjudge when they hit bottom since three stages usually exist to this step…
+This means most people misjudge when they hit bottom since three stages usually exist to this step!

 Step 3) You let go of letting go.

 This is releasing into the moment.
 Moving with your life rather than against it.

 Step 3 is the hardest to do.
 It’s the point you can laugh at yourself honestly; you smile at your mistakes.

 This bottoming is the starting point for personal self-acceptance.
 Learn to let your form / shape freely flow with life.